lucashudson-eng/PZEMPlus/README.md

 - PZEM-017 (DC, 50A/100A/200A/300A range, external shunt)

 ## Installation
-Install via Arduino Library Manager or download from GitHub releases.
+Install via Arduino or PlatformIO Library Manager, or download from GitHub releases.

 ## Usage